eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- You have a passion for finding solutions for complex technology issues
 	- You have excellent collaboration and communication skills
 	- You are self-starting and self-motivating, willing to take initiatives and feel the responsibility for your project
++ skill set:
+	- We are looking for a senior SoC engineer who can leverage their understanding of system-level security goals to disseminate security requirements into the definition and development of ISA, platform, and firmware security capabilities for Ampere products spanning processors cores, IP, SoC, and platforms, while keeping up to date with the latest security threats and standards.
+	- The Hardware Security Architect candidate will join a small but growing CPU architecture team, advancing the art of high performance SoC development targeted for data center customers.
+Ideal candidates will channel their passion for secure products to contribute in cross-spectrum flow and methodology, working closely with processor and SoC architects and software architects to enhance Ampere’s security solution end-to-end.
+They will have high levels of flexibility to craft productivity flows to make highly visible contributions.
+	- The Ampere Architecture Group team turns ideas into reality.
+We are a group of technologists with tremendous experience shipping dozens of server products at multiple semiconductor companies.
+By listening to customers, driving industry standard protocols, and designing high-performance IPs and SoCs, Architects push products forward past the bleeding edge of microprocessor design.
+Architects are resourceful, and craft well-tuned designs to meet ecosystem requirements in a timely cadence, ultimately delighting Ampere’s cloud customers.
+	- You will be the technical leader, at the heart of the solutions teams working closely with hardware SoC and IP development teams.
+Your role will be to understand security solutions at the system level and then provide expert input to product teams to help them understand and correctly implement their parts of the overall solution.
+This may include:
+		* Collaborate across the company to guide the direction of platform security and develop a long-term security roadmap for our products, working with hardware, software, and field support teams.
+		* Work with customers and partners to identify and address security issues and threats.
+		* Own product-level security requirements and work with the solution teams and IP product teams to ensure product implementation.
+		* Contribute to product design reviews via threat modeling.
+You will identify security needs, provide optimal design mitigations, and contribute to the security verification plans.
+		* Engage with our ARM partners and be the expert in new security architecture features and provide guidance for integration into future Ampere products.
+		* Deliver product-level proposals for how the security objectives will be implemented and provide guidance on appropriate design mitigations.
+		* Analyze requirements, as well as software and integration approaches to identify vulnerabilities and solution architecture, design, and implementation flaws.
+		* Provide security guidance and assistance throughout the development lifecycle ensuring Ampere solutions and IP products are specified, designed, developed, implemented, integrated, and tested to meet the requirements for product level security.
+		* Stay up to date with the latest security threats, have a good understanding of the state of the art techniques spanning software and hardware developed to address those threats, and ensure the security objectives that are fed into product teams adequately reflect the needs of the product to mitigate relevant threats and continue to contribute to the external security community.
+		* Assist in responding to high-priority issues or customer questions where your expertise can help.
+	- What You'll Bring
+		* Great communication skills, comfortable with reaching out and asking questions.
+This is the most important qualification!
+		* Technical curiosity, and ability to learn and grow.
+Nobody around you will have all the answers!
+	- Education
+		* MSEE/MSCS with 8+ years of experience, or
+		* PhD in EE/CE/CS with 5+ years of experience, concentrating in cybersecurity
+	- Preferred Qualifications
+		* Knowledge of Secure Development Lifecycles (SDLs), ideally as applied to semiconductor hardware
+		* Extensive understanding of industry standard encryption, security protocols, and current ISA, SoC and System Software/FW mechanisms for mitigating typical security attacks for data center and computing platforms
+		* Experience designing & testing SoC hardware and low-level software security
+		* Knowledge of system security processes and standards and how these standards are incorporated into solution definition, design, development, and validation/verification activities
+		* An understanding of how hardware and software security interact and influence one another
+		* A natural inclination to persuade (not push) when introducing new concepts and processes
+		* You have directly worked on several of the following:
+		* System architecture for server platforms
+		* SoC security architecture and security fundamentals including secure boot
+		* Modern server manageability protocols
+		* ARMv8 architectures and related security functionality
+		* Cryptography algorithms and standards, including implementations and application
+		* Security mitigations against physical attacks including fault injection and side channel attacks
+		* Remote attestation mechanisms based on TPM or other solutions
+		* Digital Rights Management (DRM) standards
+		* Security threat modelling and penetration testing
+		* Certification standards and compliance testing
+		* Security testing on covert red team campaigns, or similar offensive security experience